lanrat/allxfr/README.md

 Providing a zone file with the `-zonefile` flag will attempt a transfer with the domains and sub-domains in the zone file provided.

+## Running with a resolver

+When running allxfr with a fully recursive caching resolver like BIND/named or Unbound additional zones may be found.
+You can enable this behavior with the `-ns` flag.

+An example Docker configureation for Unbound is provided in the `unbound/` directory, and can be build with `make docker-unbound` and run with `make run-unbound`.

 ## Example

 ```